aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/find-and-replace/_index.md

 If you need to replace a string with an HTML tag, apply the **IReplacingCallback** interface to customize the find and replace operation so the match starts at the beginning of a run with the match node of your document.
 Let us provide many examples of using **IReplacingCallback**.

-The following code example shows how to replace text specified with HTML:
+The following code example demonstrates how to replace text specified with HTML:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-find_replace-FindAndReplace-ReplaceWithHtml.java" >}}